D. G. Chichester: Career

 Chichester had no major comics writing credits from 1999 to 2023.
 His hiatus from comics began the same year he joined the advertising agency Ogilvy & Mather as an associate creative director.
 His latest staff role was as Chief Experience Officer (CXO) for the Ogilvy Health division of Ogilvy & Mather, based in both New York City and Parsippany, New Jersey.
 Since then he has worked as a contract writer and consultant for a variety of marketing clients.

-In 2023 he wrote Daredevil: Black Armor, a story set during his time as the author of the series when Daredevil wore an armored costume designed by Melvin Potter.
-In 2025 he wrote the Blackbox Comics miniseries Rysk, a cyber-adventure.
-He is currently developing another series for the same publisher in the sword & sorcery genre.
+In 2023 he wrote Daredevil: Black Armor, a mini-series set during his time as the author of the original series when Daredevil wore an armored costume designed by the former supervillain the Gladiator / Melvin Potter.
+One critic wrote, "With age and experience now under his belt, Chichester did the impossible.
+He had me falling in love with a part of Daredevil’s history that I could barely stand."
+Another critic said, "Chichester has grown as a writer, embracing the “less is more” idea when it comes to character thoughts.
+Thought boxes are tighter and more focused, making it cleaner for the art to shine through, which Netho Diaz does," and called it "an entertaining adventure that uses nostalgia to get readers to return with enough hype that newer fans will want to check out this throwback suit.
+D.G.
+Chichester and Netho Diaz give us the best of the past and present with their modern-style trip to a memorable era in Daredevil."

+He also wrote the story "Hurts So Good" in Daredevil #8/#670 (June 2024) In 2025 he wrote the Blackbox Comics miniseries Rysk, a cyber-adventure.

 He lives in Connecticut with his wife and son, continuing to experiment with moviemaking and animation.